lpattori/lpattori.fastpages.io/about.md

 # About me

 Hi!
 I am passionate about technology and new business generation.
-Currently developing neural networks applications in medical, bilogical and industrial fields.
+Currently developing neural networks applications in consumer markets, medical and biological fields.

-You can find more about me in my [Linkedin](https://www.linkedin.com/in/pattori/) profile.
+You can find more in my [Linkedin](https://www.linkedin.com/in/pattori/) profile.